sina-chen/paperboy-pulse/README.md

 ## Adding scrapers

-Scrapers are defined in paperboy itself.
+Scrapers are defined in paperboy itself, see the [For developers](https://github.com/JBGruber/paperboy#for-developers) section for details.
 Once a new scraper is merged there, it will automatically appear in the monitor on the next daily run.